People mirror your offerings through your brand ambassadors on social media

 For example, a saloon manager might be impressed by a certain brand’s hair products and might have the view that these were the best hair products ever launched.
 Such a person would become a credible ambassador for that particular hair product brand.
 Unlike influencers, brand ambassadors do not need scripts to talk about your brand; rather, they promote your brand in conversation with friends and families.

 What to expect from a brand ambassador for your marketing strategy?

-It is important to know about what to expect from a brand ambassador
+It is important to know what to expect from a brand ambassador.

 - Promotion of your products on social channels

 - Complete understanding of the marketing maxims